sfetisoff/phone_book/README.md

-# Описание
+# Phone book
-Для того, чтобы восстановить базу данных телефонного справочника можно использовать один из файлов "...backup". Файл "phone_book_db.backup" для custom backup. Файл "query_phone_book_db.backup" для plain backup. Инструкция по восстановлению базы данных из бэкапа: https://www.youtube.com/watch?v=TEdJLtNHpH0
-Среди файлов находится отчёт по данному проекту.
+A phone book application that sends SQL queries to the postgre SQL database
+## Help
+In order to restore the phone directory database, you can use one of the "...backup" files.
+The file "phone_book_db.backup" for custom backup.
+The file "query_phone_book_db.backup" for plain backup.
+Instructions for restoring a database from backup: https://www.youtube.com/watch?v=TEdJLtNHpH0
+There is a report on this project among the files.